Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Related Work

 \subsection{Continual Learning Protocols}

-\textbf{Continual Learning} is an umbrella term encompassing several slightly yet meaningfully different experimental settings~\cite{farquhar2018towards,van2019three}. \textit{Van de Ven et al.\ }produced a taxonomy~\cite{van2019three} describing the following three well-known scenarios. \textbf{Task-Incremental Learning (Task-IL)} organizes the dataset in tasks comprising of disjoint sets of classes.
-The model must only learn (and remember) how to correctly classify examples within their original tasks. \textbf{Domain-Incremental Learning (Domain-IL)} presents all classes since the first task, instead of introducing different ones at different times: distinct tasks are obtained by processing the examples with distinct transformations (\textit{e.g.}:\ pixel permutations or image rotations) which change the input distribution. \textbf{Class-Incremental Learning (Class-IL)} operates on the same assumptions as Task-IL, but requires the learner to classify an example from any of the previously seen classes with no hints about its original task.
-Unlike Task-IL, this means that the model must learn the joint dataset distribution from partial observations, making this the hardest of the three scenarios~\cite{van2019three}.
-In this work, we focus our investigations on limited labels within the Class-IL formulation and briefly address the Task-IL setting in Appendix~\ref{app:task}.

-\textbf{Towards realistic setups.} Several recent works point out that these classic settings lack realism~\cite{aljundi2019gradient,kj2020meta} and consequently define new scenarios by imposing restrictions on what models are allowed to do while learning. \textbf{Online Continual Learning} forbids multiple epochs on the training data on the grounds that real-world CL systems would never see the same input twice~\cite{lopez2017gradient,riemer2018learning,chaudhry2019tiny,chaudhry2020using,kj2020meta}. \textbf{Task-Free Learning} does not provide task identities either at inference or at training time~\cite{he2019task,aljundi2018memory,aljundi2019gradient}.
+Continual Learning is an umbrella term encompassing several slightly yet meaningfully different experimental settings~\cite{farquhar2018towards,van2019three}. \textit{Van de Ven et al.\ }produced a taxonomy~\cite{van2019three} describing the following three well-known scenarios. \textbf{Task-Incremental Learning (Task-IL)} organizes the dataset in tasks comprising of disjoint sets of classes.
+The model must only learn (and remember) how to correctly classify examples within their original tasks. \textbf{Domain-Incremental Learning (Domain-IL)} presents all classes since the first task: distinct tasks are obtained by processing the examples with distinct transformations (\textit{e.g.}:\ pixel permutations or image rotations) which change the input distribution. \textbf{Class-Incremental Learning (Class-IL)} operates on the same assumptions as Task-IL, but requires the learner to classify an example from any of the previously seen classes with no hints about its original task.
+Unlike Task-IL, this means that the model must learn the joint distribution from partial observations, making this the hardest scenario~\cite{van2019three}.
+For such a reason, we focus on limited labels within the Class-IL formulation. \minispace \textbf{Towards realistic setups.} Several recent works point out that these classic settings lack realism~\cite{aljundi2019gradient} and consequently define new scenarios by imposing restrictions on what models are allowed to do while learning. \textbf{Online Continual Learning} forbids multiple epochs on the training data on the grounds that real-world CL systems would never see the same input twice~\cite{lopez2017gradient,riemer2018learning,chaudhry2020using}. \textbf{Task-Free Learning} does not provide task identities either at inference or at training time~\cite{aljundi2019gradient}.
 This is in contrast with the classic settings that signal task boundaries to the learner while training, thus allowing it to prepare for the beginning of a new task.

-In proposing \textbf{WSCL}, we, too, aim at providing a more realistic setup.
-However -- instead of focusing on model limitations -- we acknowledge that providing labels in real-time is problematic and hinders the extension of CL algorithms to in-the-wild scenarios.